aliyun/terraform-provider-alicloud/website/docs/r/kms_secret.html.markdown

 * `enable_automatic_rotation` - (Optional, Available in 1.124.0+) Whether to enable automatic key rotation.
 * `rotation_interval` - (Optional, Available in 1.124.0+) The time period of automatic rotation.
 The format is integer[unit], where integer represents the length of time, and unit represents the unit of time.
 The legal unit units are: d (day), h (hour), m (minute), s (second).
 7d or 604800s both indicate a 7-day cycle.
 * `dkms_instance_id` - (Optional, ForceNew, Available in v1.183.0+) The instance ID of the exclusive KMS instance.
+* `secret_type` - (Optional, ForceNew, Computed, Available in v1.205.0+) The type of the secret.
+Valid values:
+  - `Generic`: specifies a generic secret.
+  - `Rds`: specifies a managed ApsaraDB RDS secret.
+  - `RAMCredentials`: indicates a managed RAM secret.
+  - `ECS`: specifies a managed ECS secret.
+* `extended_config` - (Optional, ForceNew, Available in v1.205.0+) The extended configuration of the secret.
+This parameter specifies the properties of the secret of the specific type.
+The description can be up to 1,024 characters in length.
+For more information, see [How to use it](https://www.alibabacloud.com/help/en/key-management-service/latest/kms-createsecret).

 ## Attributes Reference